-Or, if you're like me, you live in Chicago and really, really want to go to the Gotye concert at Red Rocks in August, but you're not sure if you'll be able to get tickets, and if not, well, then you'd rather visit Denver in October, when the aspens are changing color.
+Or, if you're like me, you live in Chicago and really, really want to go to the Foo Fighters concert in Los Angeles, but you're not sure if you'll be able to get tickets, and if not, well, then you'd rather visit Denver in October, when the aspens are changing color.

-Scenarios like these used to put airline passengers in a difficult spot with hefty change and cancellation fees, but new legislation, passed last August and rolled out in January, gives air travelers a long overdue opportunity to cancel their reservations and receive a full refund.
-The change is part of a larger package of new consumer protection laws designed to unmask the hidden fees and unfair policies that historically have been attached to airfares.
+Scenarios like these used to put airline passengers in a difficult spot with hefty change and cancellation fees, but legislation rolled out back in January 2013 gives air travelers a little-known opportunity to cancel their reservations and receive a full refund.
+This came about as part of a larger package of new consumer protection laws designed to unmask the hidden fees and unfair policies that historically have been attached to airfares.

-"The airlines are NOT publicizing this for obvious reasons," he says, "but it’s an incredibly valuable free option if you aren’t sure of your plans but are afraid of losing a good fare – just book it and then if your plans change in the subsequent 24 hours, cancel."
+"The airlines do NOT publicize this for obvious reasons," he says, "but it’s an incredibly valuable free option if you aren’t sure of your plans but are afraid of losing a good fare – just book it and then if your plans change in the subsequent 24 hours, cancel."

 In the meantime, you can still get out of a change fee by canceling according to the airline's terms and conditions.
 Simply rebook a different flight once the cancellation is complete.

-The new 24 hour cancellation window is not the only consumer-friendly change in the new law.
+The 24-hour cancellation window is not the only consumer-friendly change in the law.
 Here are some other good-to-know facts about fees for booking your next flight: